carla-simulator/carla/Docs/python_api_tutorial.md

 ![actor blocked](img/actor_blocked1.png)

 We see there is some mess there that actually blocks the actor (red vehicle in the image).

-or we could check another incidence with:
+We can check also another actor with:

 ```py
 client.replay_file("col3.rec", 75, 0, 104)